r-delprete/algorithms-and-data-structures/graphs/dfs-visit.md

 ## Input parameters

-- `graph`: graph to execute the visit
+- `graph`: graph from which apply the visit

 ## Pseudo-code